1601-mma2013/UniLife/README.md

 4. Product vision

-The students of the university interaction with the installation itself.
+The students of the university can interact with the installation themselves.
+They just need to walk through and look at the visual detaily.

 5. Business requirements

+- Collected Information
+#

 6. Technology